kanekop/another-hour-gen2-Claude/README.md

 * **World Clock Page (`/pages/world-clock.html`):**
     * Displays a grid of 24 analog and digital clocks for different timezones, all operating on the unified AH time scale.
+    * **Layout**: Presents all 24 clocks in a fixed grid layout (e.g., 6 columns wide on larger screens, adjusting to fewer columns on narrower screens like tablets and smartphones) to ensure all clocks are visible for maximum impact.
     * Dynamically selects 24 distinct UTC offsets (from UTC-11 to UTC+12) at page load and assigns representative cities, considering current DST rules to ensure accurate real-time offsets.
+    * **User Timezone Highlight**: The city name corresponding to the user's detected local timezone is highlighted (e.g., displayed in red and bold text) for easy identification.
     * Each clock item displays:
         * City name (and country/region).
         * Digital AH time (calculated based on the unified 23-hour AH day cycle concept).